 I am constantly looking for ideas, pictures and article topics in my daily life and have pages and pages of notes for possible posts.
 I spend weeks honing topics, finding research and coming up with titles to make sure that everything we put up is extremely relevant (and of course anti-boring!).

 So I was more than miffed when I noticed a fellow blogger was poaching our blog topics.
 About 2 or 3 weeks after we would come out with a post, we would see a strikingly similar post go up on their blog—citing the same research and quotes!

 Bah!
 It made me so mad!!!!
 He was stealing all of our hard work and watering down the topic.
 My first instincts:

 - I wanted to rain farts upon his brand.

 - I wanted to shoot arrows at his articles.

 - I wanted retribution.

 It was such a powerful feeling that I began to research the psychology of revenge and discovered the scientific seeds of this article.
-Before I get into how I dealt with this blogging monster, here’s what I found about the science and psychology of retribution.
+Before I get into how I dealt with this blogging monster, here’s what I found about the science and psychology of retribution in our video below:

 What Is Revenge?

 Revenge (n): the action of inflicting hurt or harm on someone for an injury or wrong suffered at their hands; the desire to inflict retribution.